 Yes, Outdoor Pool Parties are based upon availability.

 Effective May 1, 2018, all sales, use, rental, and lodging taxes are to be filed through the My Alabama Taxes (MAT) website.
 A copy of the ordinance can be found on the Revenue Department homepage.
 Please be sure to have your Tax ID number.
 If you do not know it, please contact us before filing online.

 Blank copies of tax forms may be downloaded in the taxes portion of our website.
 Also, contact us at (256) 772-5654 and we will be happy to mail new forms to you.

 You will need to complete the registration packet in person at the center in order to be issued a membership card.
-If you are 60 years of age or older, you are eligible to participate in either the Grab & Go or the home-bound meal program.
-You are encouraged to complete the meal program documentation as well if there is an interest.
+If you are 60 years of age or older, you are eligible to participate in the TARCOG-sponsored meal program with completed and approved paperwork.
 For additional information, please contact the Center at 256-772-6242.